 Listen to Music

 Obvious, right?
 Just as important as the work you create is your origin of inspiration.
-In a way, how you talk and listen to people often determines how others perceive your character.
+In a way, how you talk and listen to people often determines how others perceive your personality.
 In a similar way, how you listen to music can often influence how you write.

-Do you picture an atmosphere in your mind as you listen?
+Do you picture an environment in your mind as you listen?
 Do you focus on each element (i.e. Drums, Vocals, etc.) and how each one plays a role in the piece?
 Sometimes, it can be helpful to visualize the piece and what stands out to you - either in a drawing of what you imagine it looks like or perhaps a chart that shows each element and what changes occur in the song.

-Getting to Know Your Voice & Develop Your Style
+Get to Know Your Voice & Develop Your Style

-In both listening to music and playing it, there are elements that may call to you more than others.
-Whether it's an internal judgement or remarks from those who will hear you perform, there are influences that often draw us to consider primary focus areas.
-Sometimes, it can be beneficial to outline preferences and why you gravitate toward them.
-For example, here's my own outline of my style:
+In both listening to and playing music, there are characteristics that may speak to you more than others.
+Whether it's an internal judgement or remarks from those who hear you perform, there are influences that often draw us to consider primary focus areas.

 Remember, all of these can be general parameters.
 You are always allowed to experiment in individual pieces or a change in style all together.
 As artists and human beings, no particular thing or person has to define who you are.
 We all have a right to grow and develop over time.